Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/colorpickergallery.md

 If you are using commands, the [Interaction with Value Controls](../../command-model/value-controls.md) topic explains how to support live preview using command can-execute handlers.

-Alternatively, if you would rather use events, the [ActiveItemChanged](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.ActiveItemChanged) event fires whenever the [ActiveItem](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.ActiveItem) property is changed.
+Alternatively, if you would rather use events, the [ActiveItemChanged](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.ActiveItemChanged) event is raised whenever the [ActiveItem](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.ActiveItem) property is changed.

 ## Categorizing Items